Camlin Fine Sciences: Aroma ingredients

-CFS produces vanillin and ethyl vanillin using fully traceable vertically integrated production.
-CFS uses an environmentally friendly method for producing vanillin and ethyl vanillin (sold under the brand name Vanesse and Evanil respectively) from Catechol.
+CFS produces vanillin and ethyl vanillin using fully traceable, vertically integrated production.
+CFS uses an environmentally friendly method for producing vanillin and ethyl vanillin (sold under the brand names Vanesse and Evanil, respectively) from Catechol.
 The company makes all key ingredients in-house and has gained acceptance as a quality global vanillin player.
-The brands Vanesse (vanillin) and Evanil (ethyl vanillin) have grown their customer base not only from food and flavor industry, but also manufacturers of fragrances, incense sticks and pharmaceuticals industries and perfumeries.
+The brands Vanesse (vanillin) and Evanil (ethyl vanillin) have grown their customer base not only from the food and flavor industry, but also manufacturers of fragrances, incense sticks, and pharmaceuticals industries and perfumeries.

-The company has also launched floral booster, which is specially developed for incense stick industry to enhance sweet note, sustain burning and aroma-spreading properties along with Intense Green-a fragrance and flavour chemical, and Vetigreen-an aromatic chemical for home cleaning solutions, personal care products, cosmetics and incense sticks.
+The company has also launched floral booster, which is specially developed for the incense stick industry to enhance sweet note, sustain burning, and aroma-spreading properties along with Intense Green-a fragrance and flavour chemical, and Vetigreen-an aromatic chemical for home cleaning solutions, personal care products, cosmetics, and incense sticks.

 Performance chemicals

-The company entered into performance chemicals segment with the acquisition of Borregaard Italia Spa ltd in March 2011 and became one of the largest producers of di-phenols (Hydroquinone and Catechol).
+The company entered intothe performance chemicals segment with the acquisition of Borregaard Italia Spa Ltd in March 2011 and became one of the largest producers of di-phenols (Hydroquinone and Catechol).
 To cater the demand from the market CFS has doubled its guaiacol capacity to 4000 tonnes per annum and raised veratrole capacity by 67% to 1000 tonnes per annum in FY16 and this will lead to 17% sales CAGR over FY15-18 to Rs 2.04bn.
 CFS has distribution hubs in different parts of the world to cater to customer demands.